adambard/learnxinyminutes-docs/fortran95.html.markdown

 !
 This is a comment.

+program example   !declare a program called example.

     !
 Code can only exist inside programs, functions, subroutines or modules.

-! long lines can be continued using the continuation character '&'

-program example   !declare a program called example.

     !
-Indentation is not actually required but is recommended.
+Using indentation is not required but it is recommended.

     !
-Declaring variables
+Declaring Variables
     ! ===================

     !
 All declarations must come before statements and expressions.